Service dogs are specially trained to assist people with mental health conditions such as anxiety, depression, or post-traumatic stress disorder.

 Service dogs are trained to help their humans with their specific needs.

-Service dogs can ease symptoms of depression and anxiety through exercise and routine, and provide calmness and comfort.
+Service dogs can ease symptoms of depression and anxiety through exercise and routine, while also providing calmness and comfort.

 They learn to be attuned to your needs and provide friendship and unconditional love.

 Even for those who don’t require a service animal, a family pet is still a wonderful addition to the family that will bring happiness to your everyday life.